overmindtech/.github/profile/README.md

 ## Overmind: Terraform Impact Analysis

-Overmind gives you confidence to move faster with Terraform no matter how large, complex, old, manually created, inconsistent or otherwsie scary your environment is!
+Overmind gives you the confidence to move faster with Terraform no matter how large, complex, old, manually created, inconsistent, or otherwise scary your environment is!

 ## Blast Radius